holycrap872/ucls-hs-intro-to-cs/CourseMaterial/02_grok_programming/14_prisoners_dilema/python_lists_worksheet.md

 >

-Alter the code so the bot only cooperates for the first two rounds.
+Alter the body of the function so the bot only cooperates for the first two rounds.
 What specifically did you change?

 >

-Alter the code so the bot only cooperates for the first and last round.
+Alter the body of the function so the bot only cooperates for the first and last round.
 What specifically did you change?

 >